I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 B. Definition of Good Cause for Failure to Appear

 The term “good cause” refers to a reasonable explanation for failing to comply with a requirement.
-When determining whether good cause exists for failure to appear, an ALJ must base his or her decision on the circumstances of each individual case.
+When determining whether good cause exists for failure to appear, an ALJ must base their decision on the circumstances of each case.
 In doing so, the ALJ must consider any physical, mental, educational, or linguistic limitations that may have prevented the claimant from appearing at the scheduled time and place of the hearing, akin to the requirements for consideration of good cause for late filing in 20 CFR 404.911 and 416.1411 and Social Security Ruling 91-5p.
 OHO staff must document in the B section of the claim(s) folder an ALJ's attempts to develop good cause and any responses received.

 C. Considering Good Cause for Failure to Appear